telekom-mms/sectpmctl/README.md

 We want to secure Ubuntu >= 22.04 installations with LUKS and TPM2.
 Please read this README carefully before installation.

-We assume a normal installation of Ubuntu Desktop by erasing the disk and using LVM and encryption.
+We assume an installation of Ubuntu with LVM and encryption.
 Don't create a recovery key in the Ubuntu installation, set only the LUKS password.
 An automated Ubuntu Server preseed installation is supported (but currently undocumented) in which the
 Secure Boot keys are applied in the subiquity phase while the LUKS key is sealed into the TPM in the boot after.
 Other Linux distributions can probably be supported in future releases.